Apress/cpp-20-recipes/errata.md

 to more closely match the variable name "squared."

 ***
+On **page 370** [technical accuracy]

+Contrary to the statement in the last paragraph on page 369, Figure 11-3 on page 370 does not show output from main occurring in the middle of the output from ThreadTask.
+Output from main occurs first.

+***
 On **pages 418 and 424** [technical accuracy, Listings 11-16 and 11-17]

 The member function